neeraj-somani/AWS_cert/june2021/adcan/EC2.md

 ### EBS - Provisioned IOPS (IO1,IO2, blockExpress) (9:05)
 - Provisioned IOPS SSD — Provides high performance for mission-critical, low-latency, or high-throughput workloads.
+- choose this, If you need to be able to specify performance requirements (IOPS) independent of volume size
 - with this EBS type IOPS can be adjusted independently of size.
 - also, its designed to give performance with consistent low latency & even in the situation of jitter or uneasiness.
 - EBS volume size --> 4 GB to 16 TB with IO1 and IO2